Which GERD ICD-10 Code Do You Bill? Start With One Question

 What is the ICD-10 code for GERD unspecified?

-K21.9 is the ICD-10-CM code for GERD unspecified, meaning gastroesophageal reflux disease has been confirmed but esophagitis hasn't been documented or evaluated.
-K21.9 is the default gerd icd 10 code when the provider's note diagnoses GERD without specifying esophagitis status, and it doubles as the gerd without esophagitis icd 10 selection.
+K21.9 is the ICD-10-CM code for GERD unspecified, gastroesophageal reflux disease confirmed without documented esophagitis.
+K21.9 is the default GERD code when the provider diagnoses GERD without specifying esophagitis status.

 What is the difference between K21.9 and K21.00?

 K21.9 is GERD without documented esophagitis.
-K21.00 is GERD with confirmed esophagitis but without bleeding.
-The distinction turns on whether the provider's note or endoscopy report documents inflammation of the esophageal lining.
-Use K21.00 when the record confirms esophagitis.
+K21.00 is GERD with confirmed esophagitis, without bleeding.
+The distinction rests on whether the note or endoscopy report documents inflammation of the esophageal lining.

 What is the ICD-10 code for GERD with esophagitis?

-K21.00 is the icd 10 code for gerd with esophagitis without bleeding.
-K21.01 is used when esophagitis and bleeding are both documented.
-The subcode depends on whether the provider's note or EGD report confirms active bleeding alongside the esophagitis finding.
+K21.00 covers GERD with esophagitis without bleeding, and K21.01 applies when esophagitis and bleeding are both documented.
+The subcode depends on whether the note or EGD report confirms active bleeding.

 What ICD-10 code is used for reflux symptoms without a GERD diagnosis?

-R12 (heartburn) is the correct code when only reflux symptoms are documented and the provider hasn't confirmed a GERD diagnosis.
-In outpatient settings, suspected or possible GERD can't be coded as K21.9, so R12 applies until GERD is diagnosed in the record.
+R12 (heartburn) applies when only symptoms are documented and no GERD diagnosis exists.
+A note describing acid reflux or heartburn alone, with no formal diagnosis, stays on R12.
+In outpatient settings, suspected or possible GERD can't be coded K21.9.
+R12 applies until GERD is diagnosed in writing.

 What was the ICD-9 code for GERD?